Can You Keep Koi in Fiberglass Ponds?

 One of the most heated debates in the Koi care community has to be surrounding the housing of koi fish.

 Be it in a pond, filtered system, or tank, everyone seems to have their own take on the matter.
-Let’s take a look at one very viable option: fiberglass housing.
+Let’s take a look at one very viable option: koi in fiberglass tanks

 So, Is Fiberglass Safe?